bitcoin-dev-project/bitcoiner-intro-to-rust/09_01_shared_references.md

 We already saw an example of a shared reference in chapter 6 where we created a slice reference to data on the heap by prepending `[u8]` with the `&` symbol.

 A reference is a kind of pointer.
-It points to some data elsewhere and "borrows" it instead of "owns" it.
+It points to some data elsewhere and "borrows" it instead of "owning" it.
 What does this mean?
 Well let's see with an [example](https://doc.rust-lang.org/book/ch04-02-references-and-borrowing.html#references-and-borrowing):